kwarc93/audio-multieffect/README.md

 # Digital Multi Effect

-A concept of digital multi-effect for guitar running on STM32F746-DISCO board
+A concept of digital multi-effect for guitar running on STM32F746G-DISCO or STM32H745I-DISCO board

 ![screenshot](guitar_mfx.png)